danielrosehill/Whisper-Transcription-Notepad-Linux/README.md

    - Copy the text to clipboard
    - Download the text as a Markdown file

+5. System Tray:
+   - The application minimizes to the system tray when closed
+   - Double-click the tray icon to show/hide the application
+   - Right-click the tray icon for a menu with Show, Hide, and Exit options
+   - This behavior can be toggled in the Settings tab

 ## Configuration

 The application stores your settings in `~/.config/linux-cloud-stt-notepad/settings.json`.